p-luk/chatbot-eval/README.md

 Natural language processing project applying automatic machine translation methods such as PRISM to evaluate and improve conversational agents.

-PRISM is available at: https://github.com/thompsonb/prism
+PRISM is available at: https://github.com/thompsonb/prism BERTScore is available at: https://github.com/Tiiiger/bert_score

 ### baseline data format

-Because PRISM accepts untokenized input, we use tab-separated value (TSV) format to store examples.
+Because PRISM and BERTScore are embedding-based models, they accept untokenized input.
+We use tab-separated value (TSV) format to store examples.
 Attributes:
   * `context`
   * `fact`